 Adult Volunteer Program

 The Adult Volunteer Program offers opportunities in many areas of library service, from "up front and personal" to "behind the scenes" and several areas in between.
-Currently, there is a need for:
+All assignments provide opportunities to learn new skills, make new friends, and enjoy a sense of accomplishment.

 - Children's and Reference Desk assistance, various shifts Involves helping patrons find the materials/information they are looking for.
 Other tasks involve overseeing use of the public Internet computers (limited technical assistance needed) and shelving books during quiet times.
 Service desks require good customer service and problem-solving skills.
 Morning and afternoon shifts available Monday-Friday.